Die Beautiful: Plot

-Trisha Echevarria is a trans woman whose sexuality is greatly opposed by her father, causing her to leave their house and live with her best friend Barbs.
+Trisha Echevarria is a trans woman whose sexuality is greatly opposed by her father, causing her to leave their house and live with her best friend, Barbs.

 The film starts at Trisha's wake.
 She died after she was crowned as Binibining Gay Pilipinas.
-Everyday during her wake, Trisha transforms into a different female celebrity through Barbs' skills in putting makeup.
-When Trisha was alive, the two enjoyed doing makeup transformation together.
+Every day during her wake, Trisha transforms into a different female celebrity through Barbs's skills in putting makeup.
+When Trisha was alive, the two enjoyed doing makeup transformations together.

 Iza Calzado, who crowned Trisha during her final pageant, visits the wake at the time when Trisha is wearing makeup that depicts her.
-During Trisha's transformation as Miley Cyrus, the funeral parlor owner Flora takes a selfie with her and uploads it online.
-The photo goes viral, inadvertently making Trisha's wake an attraction, much to Barbs' disapproval.
+During Trisha's transformation as Miley Cyrus, the funeral parlor owner, Flora, takes a selfie with her and uploads it online.
+The photo goes viral, inadvertently making Trisha's wake an attraction, much to Barbs's disapproval.
 Couturier Eugene Domingo also visits the wake and brings a white gown for Trisha to wear during her transformation as Julia Roberts from Runaway Bride.

 Throughout the film, several flashbacks of Trisha's life are shown.
-During her teenage years, Trisha, then using the name Patrick, studies at the same school as Barbs.
+During her teenage years, Trisha, then using the name Patrick, studied at the same school as Barbs.
 Patrick has a crush on Migs, a basketball player, and goes out with him one night after Barbs' encouragement.
 There, he is gangraped by a drunk Migs and his friends, causing anal bleeding on Patrick.
 His father visits him in the hospital together with his sister Beth, and finds out about what happened.
 Enraged, Patrick's father slaps him.

 Patrick's relationship with his father is further strained as Patrick begins entering gay beauty pageants in secret.
 This leads his father to disown him.
 As he leaves, Patrick announces his new identity: Trisha Echeverria.

-With nowhere else to go, Trisha moves in with Barbs, with Barbs' mother's approval.
-She adopts an orphaned child named Adora, giving her a new name as Shirley Mae.
+With nowhere else to go, Trisha moves in with Barbs, with Ruby, Barbs's mother's approval.
+She adopts an orphaned child named Adora, giving her a new name, Shirley Mae.
 Jobless, Trisha and Barbs continued to enter different pageants.
 Trisha often loses during the question-and-answer portion of these pageants.
 She then gets breast implants, thinking that it will help her win pageants.